Home/Meats/Raw Elk Skirt

 Instructions

 1. 1.
-In a large skillet, heat olive oil and sauté onions and bell peppers until soft.
+In a large skillet, heat olive oil over medium heat and sauté onion until translucent.

 2. 2.
-Add diced sweet potatoes and cook until tender, then stir in the diced elk skirt and season with salt and pepper.
+Add sweet potatoes and cook until tender, about 10 minutes, then add bell pepper and elk skirt.

 Ingredients